PostHog & GDPR compliance

 If you are using PostHog Cloud US, we also recommend you anonymize any EU user data.

-The PostHog Property Filter app allows you to anonymize user data to ensure you stay compliant with GDPR in both cases.
+The PostHog's realtime transformations allows you to anonymize user data to ensure you stay compliant with GDPR in both cases.
+These transformations are run right before storage.

 How to set PostHog up for GDPR compliance